ScilifelabDataCentre/RDM-guidelines/content/topics/sharing-human-data.md

 ### Swedish National Data Service (SND)

-Some organizations have signed agreements with SND, allowing for researchers to share datasets containing personal information in the national SND research catalogue.
+Some organisations have signed agreements with SND, allowing for researchers to share datasets containing personal information in the national SND research catalogue.
 For more information, please visit [Sharing data with personal information through SND](https://snd.se/en/describe-share-data/share-data-step-step/1-preparations/sharing-data-personal-information).

 ## If data cannot be deposited in a repository